-- 1. Two animal units for the first 30,000 square feet of lot area. - 2.
-One additional animal unit is allowed for each additional 20,000 square feet of lot area. - 3.
-All corrals, stalls, pens, paddocks for the enclosure of livestock, and all barns, stables, coops, sheds, hutches, or similar buildings used for the housing or confinement of livestock and/or fowl and all water troughs in areas used for the feeding of livestock shall be located no closer than 150 feet from a dwelling located on another lot or parcel. - 4.
+- 1. Four (4) animal units are allowed for the first one and one-half $(1 \frac{1}{2})$ acres; - 2.
+One (1) additional animal unit is allowed for each additional 20,000 square feet of lot area; - 3.
+All corrals, stalls, pens, paddocks for the enclosure of livestock, and all barns, stables, coops, sheds, hutches, or similar buildings used for the housing or confinement of livestock and/or fowl and all water troughs in areas used for the feeding of livestock shall be located no closer than 150 feet from a dwelling located on another lot or parcel or 50 feet from a dwelling on the same lot or parcel. - 4.
+Notwithstanding the requirement of subsection one, fowl may be kept in coops or pens of p to 50 mature birds at a time, provided such coops or pens are at least 150 feet from the nearest dwelling on an adjacent lot, or from the nearest street. - 5.
 An animal unit is defined as one horse or one cow, or two sheep, or ten fowl.